-Give us a call at 508-393-5025, or stop by the information desk at the top of the stairs, and a Northborough librarian will help you discover some books and authors that you might enjoy based on your reading interests.
+Call us at 508-393-5025 ext 5 or stop by the desk at the top of the stairs, and chat with a librarian.
+Together we'll help you discover some books and authors that you might enjoy based on your reading interests.

 Fill out our reader's profile and get a personalized reading list!
-A Northborough librarian will create a list of 5 to 8 books and authors that you might enjoy based on your reading interests.
+A Northborough librarian will create a list of 5 to 8 books and authors that you might enjoy based on your responses.

 Read this online magazine written by booksellers for suggestions of new books for adults and children; read critical reviews on recently published titles, subscribe to a free monthly newsletter, or try a quiz to discover your reading personality.